Here are a couple of recent question from an online forum that I answered:

 The term Enterprise Systems generally refers to an application platform used across the enterprise.
 Examples would include systems serving the needs of ERP, Manufacturing and Supply chain, HR, Finance etc used across an organization or by multiple business unites

 Back to your question: What are the differences between digital platform and ES?
 The differences are subtle, and would vary from one organization to the next.
-One can argue that all ES are also “digital platforms” However, most business users would think of ES as “internal corporate systems” while “digital platforms” could also be external facing.ps: check out my Pulse post on the topic of and the
+One can argue that all ES are also “digital platforms” However, most business users would think of ES as “internal corporate systems” while “digital platforms” could also be external facing.ps: check out my Pulse post on the topic of Digital Strategy execution and the Executive update on Cutter (if you have access to it)

 How many years a software engineer can survive in IT industry in India?As for now I haven’t seen any retired software engineers in India.
 So, I was just thinking, like other jobs(Banking sector, Lecturers, teachers) can a Software Engineer survive in IT industry till his retirement age.